Sean-Zeo/Multi-Room-Manager-For-FishNet-Unity/README.md

 3. Add both prefabs to FishNet’s **Spawnable Prefabs list**
 4. Run the LobbyScene

-(Note; this is a direct port of my existing Mirror based solution for Unity; "Mirror Multi-Room Manager")
+(This is a direct port of my existing Mirror based solution for Unity "Mirror Multi-Room Manager")

 ![Example](images/thumbnail.png)